Decarbonisation

 CLP is a staunch supporter of the United Nations Sustainable Development Goals (SDGs).
 In line with SDG 7 – Affordable and Clean Energy and SDG 13 – Climate Action, we recognise our responsibility as an energy company to address the risks of climate change by reducing our greenhouse gas emissions.

 Globally, our collective approach to decarbonisation needs bolder action.
-CLP acknowledges its responsibility to play a leading role in these efforts.
-Our Climate Vision 2050 was further updated in 2021 to align with climate science and industry best practice.
-It also aligns with the growing expectations of our investors, customers, regulators, employees and other stakeholders.
+CLP acknowledges its responsibility to play a role in these efforts in consideration of climate science, industry best practices, market developments and the growing expectations of our investors, customers, regulators, employees and other stakeholders.

-We will continue to pursue efforts to limit global warming to 1.5°C and further review our targets at least every five years.
+We are committed to reviewing our climate transition plan and targets at least every three years.
 Drivers for acceleration will include step changes in climate and energy policy, technology advances as well as support from governments in the markets where CLP invests.
-We are committed to seeking a just transition and striking a balance between financial sustainability, environmental best practice and social responsibility while taking market needs and regulatory changes into account.
+During the transition, we will also seek to strike a balance between financial sustainability, environmental best practices and social responsibility while taking market needs and regulatory changes into account.

 Our Targets and Commitments